| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 and authorized to perform these calibrations at our lab here in conformance with the standards as set forth

 by the State of Texas, ASTM, FEMA and the NRC.
-We've grown to 8 full-time staff members and trained technicians and utilize
+We've grown to dozen full-time staff members and trained technicians and utilize

 calibrating these exact same high-range CDV series

 survey meters and dosimeters.
-We are today the only non-government lab that specializes in calibrating these high-range Civil Defense instruments.
+We are today the only non-government lab in the nation that specializes in calibrating all these high-range radiation detector Civil Defense instruments.
 We do so with the CD V-794, N.I.S.T.
-Traceable Cs-137 (Cesium) calibrators pictured here... ...and that were specifically designed and made for properly calibrating these Civil Defense meters and dosimeters.
+Traceable Cs-137 (Cesium) calibrators pictured here...

 the public are covered in greater detail below at the Q&A section entitled: